-- In each domain where an AG node exists, install and configure a NetBackup master server. - In each domain, install and configure any media server(s) that you need. - 3 Choose a node of the AG (or specific replica) from which you want to take backups.

-The backups in this domain act as the source backups; this domain acts as the source domain.
-The other NetBackup domain acts as the target domain and hosts the target storage for replication operations.
+- In each domain where an AG node exists, install and configure a NetBackup master server. - In each domain, install and configure any media server(s) that you need. - Establish trust from both domains.
+See the Security and Encryption Guide for information on how to establish a trust relationship between master servers for Targeted A.I.R. - Choose a node of the AG (or specific replica) from which you want to take backups. - The backups in this domain act as the source backups; this domain acts as the source domain.
+The other NetBackup domain acts as the target domain and hosts the target storage for replication operations. - In each domain, configure a storage server.
+5 - To open the Storage Server Configuration Wizard, choose Media and Device Management > Configure Disk Storage Servers.

-- 4 In each domain, configure a storage server. - To open the Storage Server Configuration Wizard, choose Media and Device Management > Configure Disk Storage Servers. - On the Welcome panel, select the type of disk storage that you want to configure. - Use the wizard to also create a disk pool and storage unit. - On the master server in the source domain, open the NetBackup Administration Console. - Add the target storage servers.
+- On the Welcome panel, select the type of disk storage that you want to configure. - Use the wizard to also create a disk pool and storage unit. - 6 On the master server in the source domain, open the NetBackup Administration Console. - Add the target storage servers.
 To perform this configuration, open Media and Device Management > Credentials > Storage Server.
 Edit the storage server and add the target servers to the Replication tab. - Add the target remote master servers to the list of trusted master servers.
 In the host properties for the master server, click the Servers node.
-On the Trusted Master Servers tab, add the target remote master servers.

-6 On the master server in each of the target domains, create a storage lifecycle policy (SLP), IMPORT_AG, to import backup images from the source domain.
+On the Trusted Master Servers tab, add the target remote master servers. - On the master server in each of the target domains, create a storage lifecycle policy (SLP), IMPORT_AG, to import backup images from the source domain.